jsolly/awesome-django-blog/README.md

 ### Pre-commit Hooks

-If there are any Ruff failures (badly linted code), the build will fail, so ensure you have the pre-commit hook installed.
+If there are any Ruff failures (badly linted code), the build will fail, so please make sure you have the pre-commit hook installed.

 ```
 $ cd blogthedata/config